STCF Conceptual Design Report: Volume 1 -- Physics & Detector: Discussion of Systematic Uncertainties

 In the calculation of the Born cross-section or the bare cross-section, the vacuum polarization~(VP) effect should be taken into account, which affects the EM fine structure constant $\alpha(s)$ as follows:

 The leptonic VP contributions to $\Pi(s)$ are calculated to four-loop accuracy~\cite{Sturm:2013uka}, the dominant uncertainty comes from the hadronic VP contribution that relies on the hadronic cross-sections, which is currently within 0.2\% ~\cite{Jegerlehner:2008rs}.
-With more precise cross-sections obtained in experiments, especially at low c.m.~energies, the accuracy of the VP effect will be further improved.
+With more precise cross-sections obtained in experiments, especially at low CMEs, the accuracy of the VP effect will be further improved.